Confession (religion): Latin Catholicism

+Eastern Orthodoxy, Oriental Orthodoxy, and Eastern Rite Catholicism

-In general, Eastern Catholic and Orthodox Christians choose an individual to trust as their spiritual guide.
+Orthodox Christians as well as members of the Assyrian Church of the East and Eastern Rite Catholics choose an individual to trust as their earthly guide to help them grow in Christ.
 In most cases, this is the parish priest, but may also be a starets (Elder, a monastic who is well known for their advancement in the spiritual life).
 This person is often referred to as one's "spiritual father".
 Once chosen, the individual turns to their spiritual guide for advice on their spiritual development, confessing sins, and asking advice.
-Orthodox Christians tend to confess only to this individual and the closeness created by this bond makes the spiritual guide the most qualified in dealing with the person, so much so that no one can override what a spiritual guide tells his charges.
+Orthodox Christians tend to formally confess only to this individual, with their spiritual guide assisting them with their growth in Christ and through Theosis.
+The bond between an Orthodox Christian and their spiritual father is so deep that no legal official can override a spiritual guide in criminal cases.
 What is confessed to one's spiritual guide is protected by the same seal as would be any priest hearing a confession.
 Only an ordained priest may pronounce the absolution.

 Confession does not take place in a confessional, but normally in the main part of the church itself, usually before an analogion (lectern) set up near the iconostasion.
 On the analogion is placed a Gospel Book and a blessing cross.
 The confession often takes place before an icon of Jesus Christ.
-Orthodox understand that the confession is not made to the priest, but to Christ.
-The priest stands only as witness and guide.
+Orthodox Christians understand that during Confession, forgiveness is not bestowed by the priest, but by Christ.
+The priest stands only as a witness and vessel to be used by God.
 Before confessing, the penitent venerates the Gospel Book and blessing cross and places the thumb and first two fingers of his right hand on the feet of Christ as depicted on the cross.
 The confessor will often read an admonition warning the penitent to make a full confession, holding nothing back.

 As with administration of other sacraments, in cases of emergency confession may be heard anywhere.
 For this reason, especially in the Russian Orthodox Church, the pectoral cross that the priest wears at all times will often have the Icon of Christ "Not Made by Hands" inscribed on it so that such an icon will be available to penitents who are experiencing imminent death or life-threatening danger in the presence of a priest but away from a church.